StruBE-KAUST/django-contaminer/API.md

 > * (int) job ID
 >
 >
-> Return the current status of the job with the given job ID The returned status can be:
+> Return the current status of the job with the given job ID.
+> The returned status can be:
-* "New": when the file has been submitted to the web server, but the job is not submitted to the cluster.
+> * "New": when the file has been submitted to the web server, but the job is not submitted to the cluster.
 (Live results are not available)
-* "Submitted": when the file is uploaded to the server and the tasks are queued.
+> * "Submitted": when the file is uploaded to the server and the tasks are queued.
 (Live results are not available)
-* "Running": when the tasks started on the cluster.
+> * "Running": when the tasks started on the cluster.
 (Live results are available)
-* "Complete": when all the tasks are complete on the cluster
+> * "Complete": when all the tasks are complete on the cluster.
-* "Error": when an error has been encountered
+> * "Error": when an error has been encountered.

 ###### Example Request
 ```